gnosischain/documentation/docs/node/tools/README.md

 In order to optimize your node running experience, make sure you read through [Overview](../README.md) page before you start.

-Understanding [what is a terminal](https://en.wikipedia.org/wiki/Computer_terminal) is recommended but not necessary.
+Understanding [what is a terminal](https://en.wikipedia.org/wiki/Computer_terminal) would be helpful but not mandatory.

 # Choose an approach